 SVMS currently has approximately 650 students enrolled.
 This smaller population helps us to provide your child with a more individual middle school experience.
 Our teachers, coaches, and staff have traditionally led our campus to excellent outcomes in many areas of school life.
 We will continue to provide opportunities for your children to develop lifetime skills, so that they may excel and be prepared for their future challenges.

 One noticeable change for this year is student ID’s.
 We ask that you assist us in reminding your child to bring and wear their ID every day.
 Wearing an ID is a Comal ISD district policy and is an expectation at SVMS for all students.

-Each year I encourage parents to become involved, join, and support our PTA, athletic teams, fine arts programs, clubs, and other school organizations.
-Talk with your child's teacher, their counselor, and their administrator.
+Each year, I encourage parents to become involved, join, and support our PTA, athletic teams, fine arts programs, clubs, and other school organizations.
+I also encourage you to communicate with your child's teachers, counselors, and administrators.
 Please consider volunteering to help; by doing so, your involvement will make this campus a better place for students!
 As principal, please communicate with me if you need assistance.
 If you have questions or comments about SVMS, I may be reached by email at firstname.lastname@example.org or by calling the school at (830) 885-1206.

 Let us have a great school year!
 Proud to be a Mustang!

 The American Legion Program gives teachers and staff the opportunity to recognize students who exemplify the six qualities that define character.
 The honor is not only given to graduating seniors and eighth graders.
 It is also given to graduating fifth graders.

 Two student anglers and members of the Comal ISD Bass Fishing Club are heading to the Hill Country Division: Lake Belton State Tournament July 25.
 They are currently tied for second place in the state - pretty impressive for the program's first year.